Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample4_MultivariateDetect.md

 ## Detect last anomalies

-To detect anomalies using your newly trained model, create a private async Task named `DetectLastAsync`.
-You will create a new `LastDetectionRequest`, you could assign how many last points you want to detect in the request.
-Pass `LastDetectionRequest` as a parameter to `LastDetectAnomalyAsync` and await the response.
-Return the detection content when the detection status is ready.
+To detect anomalies using your newly trained model, create a private function named `DetectLast`.
+You will you could read data from local file and pass the data to `LastDetectAnomaly`.
+Result can be found in the response.

 ```C# Snippet:DetectLastMultivariateAnomaly
 private JsonElement DetectLast(AnomalyDetectorClient client, Guid model_id)